cgscj000/forbigdataremote/README.md

 then execute<br>
 `docker build -t name .`<br>
 in current catalogue.
 The `-t name` means adding a tag to the docker image, so you can type your tag  on the position of `name`.
+Wait for a few minutes, the docker iamge will be created.
+Use<br>
+`docker image ls`<br>
+to check all the docker image that you have created.<br>

+#### Toubleshooting
+* The dot`.`in the first commad is NOT a type mistake, this dot means you create your docker image from the current path.
+If you miss the dot, the building will fail. <br>
+* In the `Dokcerfile`, the docker will install modules that the image need from `pypi.python.org`.
+Becasue I am in USA, I can install them successfully, but if you are in China, you minght be affected by the GFW and cannot install them from this source.
+Then you should change the `pypi.python.org` into some mirror in China, such as `pypi.tuna.tsinghua.edu.cn/simple`.<br>

 ### run cassandra and connect to database
 We use cassandra to provide a database to store the log data.
 Make sure that you have installed cassandra.
 Then execute<br>